New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 Amenities at the RiverWalk are some of the best in the area.
 The Seven Birches Winery occupies a section of the hotel, where you can try a wine flight or buy a bottle to take back to your room.
 We were impressed to learn about the on-site ice skating rink, which lies just beyond the outdoor pool, and they have a fitness center as well as a sauna and spa services.

-More luxury hotels in Lincoln, NH: Our top picks for the best boutique hotel in Lincoln and best B&B in Lincoln, Woodstock Inn and Red Sleigh Inn, also bring a high-end experience with comparable pricing.
+More luxury hotels in Lincoln, NH: Our top picks for the best boutique hotel in Lincoln, Woodstock Inn also brings a high-end experience with comparable pricing.

 Best Boutique Hotel in Lincoln, NH: Woodstock Inn, Station and Brewery